Falcon and Winter Soldier finale recap: Captain America show's ending, post-credits scene explained

-The finale of The Falcon and the Winter Soldier landed on Disney Plus Friday, bringing another Marvel Cinematic Universe show to its conclusion.
-The episode -- entitled One World, One People -- picks up after Sam Wilson (Anthony Mackie) accepted the Captain America mantle and shield last week, having resolved his tension with Bucky Barnes (Sebastian Stan).
+The finale of The Falcon and the Winter Soldier hit Disney Plus Friday, bringing another Marvel Cinematic Universe show to its conclusion.
+The episode, titled One World, One People, picks up after Sam Wilson (Anthony Mackie) accepted the Captain America mantle and shield last week, having resolved his tension with Bucky Barnes (Sebastian Stan).

 They're ready to go after antinationalist Flag Smashers, who've kicked off an attack on the Global Repatriation Council in New York City.